 773 people with some form of leave to remain moved on from accommodation during the reporting period.
-Of these, a significant proportion moved into some form of stable accommodation, whether in the private rented sector (27%), or in the form of social housing (17%).
+Of these, a significant proportion moved into some form of stable accommodation, whether in the private rented

 Nonetheless, the data highlights the continued challenge of finding appropriate moveon accommodation for refugees and the homelessness risk this presents; 11% moved into Local Authority temporary accommodation, whilst 16% moved into some form of insecure or informal housing arrangement (e.g.: sofa surfing, staying with family and friends).